natalieagus/50002-2022/_notes/m_cacheissues.md

 The LRU bit is present in each cache line for FA and NWSA cache only regardless of the block size.
 DM cache does not have a replacement policy.
 For a cache of size `N`, we need `N log N` bits per cache.

 The helper bits can be illustrated in a diagram like below.
-Below we have a sample of 3WSA cache with `b=2`:
+Below we have a sample of 3WSA cache with block size of `2`:

 <img src="https://dropbox.com/s/jdzkblgoyb6dh7i/3way.png?raw=1"    >